-3. COVID-19 Testing Not Required in Order to Return to Work
+2. COVID-19 Testing Not Required in Order to Return to Work

-In accordance with CDC guidance concerning symptom-based strategies for the discontinuation of isolation, the City does not require employees to submit to a COVID-19 test, or produce a negative COVID-19 test result, in order to return to work.
+In accordance with CDC guidance concerning symptom-based strategies for the discontinuation of isolation, the City does not require employees to submit to a COVID-19 test, or produce a negative COVID-19 test result, in order to return to work, unless the individual is seeking to return to work before the full 10 day quarantine/isolation period has passed.